AnthonyRouphael/Test/Test/README.txt

 How to use the project:
 -----------------------------
--The folder of the project is in my github url.
--open the project folder named (test) in vs code to see the code.
 -The project have two files (test.html) & (test.css).
 -to see the result of the code  right click on test.html file in test folder ->open with ->google chrome.